harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/confluence.md

 :::note

 If there is no space defined `spaces: []`, then this plugin will not consider any space to start indexing.
+Currently, indexing happens every 12 hours for the given spaces.

 :::